jerojasro/vero4karu.github.io/source/_posts/2016-10-26-how-to-send-an-email-with-attachment-via-amazon-ses-in-python.markdown

 for row in range(len(content)):
     for col in range(len(content[row])):
         data = content[row][col]
+        # If it's a header
         if row == 0:
             sheet.write(row, col, data, header_style)
             continue
+        # If it's a date
         if type(data) == datetime.datetime:
             date_format = xlwt.XFStyle()
             data = data.replace(tzinfo=None)